Eurovision Song Contest 1973: Production and format

-Rehearsals for the participating artists began on 4 April 1973, with each delegation receiving a 45-minute slot on stage.
-The order in which the countries rehearsed was determined by how close they were to Luxembourg: the first day of rehearsals featured Luxembourg, Belgium, the Netherlands, France, the United Kingdom, Germany, and Switzerland; the second day, 5 April, saw the delegations from Monaco, Italy, Ireland, Spain, Yugoslavia, and Portugal take to the stage (had Malta competed as planned, its delegation would have rehearsed after Portugal); the remaining four countries, Sweden, Norway, Finland, and Israel, had their rehearsals on 6 April.
-This was followed by rehearsals of the interval act and presenter in the contest venue, and the juries in the television studio.
-A full dress rehearsal was then held on the evening of 6 April.
+Rehearsals for the participating artists began on 4 April 1973, with each delegation receiving one 45-minute slot on stage between 4 and 6 April.
+The order in which the countries rehearsed was determined by how close they were to Luxembourg.
+Rehearsals of the interval act and presenter in the contest venue, and the juries in the television studio, were also conducted on 6 April, followed by a full dress rehearsal.
 Technical rehearsals and further rehearsals for the juries were held in the morning of 7 April, followed by another full dress rehearsal in the afternoon ahead of the live transmission.

 With participating for the first time, and with the contest being held only months after an attack on the Israeli team at the 1972 Summer Olympics in Munich, West Germany, Luxembourg mounted extensive security arrangements for the contest: the Nouveau Théâtre was sealed off for the duration of the contest's preparation, and when not required at the contest venue the Israeli delegation were isolated on the top floor of the Holiday Inn protected by armed guards.
 Audience members were instructed not to stand up during the contest itself at the risk of being shot by armed security within the venue, while Israeli entrant Ilanit was rumoured to have worn a bulletproof vest underneath her outfit during her performance.
-Additional security was also posted at the Villa Louvigny, where the various commentators were situated during the contest, in particular to protect the UK delegation from potential attack by Irish republican paramilitaries.